snandiDS/prokseq-v2.0/README.md

 OR:
 > sh-5.0# touch TEST.txt

 *Step 2:* Copy the created new file from the container to the local working directory.
+From another termnal run,
 > docker cp 8f780c0a9969:/root/prokseq/TEST.txt .

 CONDA: